bagashvilit/facial_recognition_bias/README.md

 ### With Poetry(Recommended)

-After pulling the repo, use `poetry shell` in `facial_recognition_bias/` to enter the virtual environment.
-Under the virtual environment, use `poetry install` to install dependencies.
+Use `poetry install` to install dependencies.
 Please refer to poetry documentation [here](https://python-poetry.org/docs/basic-usage/#installing-dependencies) for more info about dependency installation.

 After entering the virtual environment and installing the dependencies please refer to the following links for the detailed info on how to run each classifier.